 If you have a sudden urge to join a motorcycle club right now, it’s not a coincidence.
-From the influence of Rosalía’s "Motomami" album to fashion trends on autumn 2022 runways and a vintage shopping resurgence on TikTok, it’s clear that the adrenaline-infused, ultra-cool biker style is fast becoming a sought-after look.
+From the influence of Rosalía’s "Motomami" album to fashion trends on fall 2022 runways and a vintage shopping resurgence on TikTok, it’s clear that the adrenaline-infused, ultra-cool biker style is fast becoming a sought-after look.
 Vroom vroom!

-It all started back in 2021, when Rosalía was seen donning a biking helmet as a handbag on the streets of SoHo, hinting that her then-anticipated album would be centred around this aesthetic.
-Later, designers jumped on the style too: Dior showed models in protective gear and bicep-grazing motocross gloves over flowy dresses; Balmain featured biker-style denim jackets, as well as vests and trousers that looked more like safety gear than high fashion; and Junya Watanabe, Givenchy, and Alexander McQueen put heavy-zippered leather jackets and leather leggings on the runway.
+It all started back in 2021, when Rosalía was seen donning a biking helmet as a handbag on the streets of SoHo, hinting that her then-anticipated album would be centered around this aesthetic.
+Later, designers jumped on the style too: Dior showed models in protective gear and bicep-grazing motocross gloves over flowy dresses; Balmain featured biker-style denim jackets, as well as vests and pants that looked more like safety gear than high fashion; and Junya Watanabe, Givenchy, and Alexander McQueen put heavy-zippered leather jackets and leather leggings on the runway.

 While motocross has long been an influence in fashion, this season, the inspiration is more concrete, with celebrities like Bella Hadid, Hailey Bieber, and Emily Ratajkowski dressing like they’re off to the races.
 And it’s all about the jackets: Back in May, Hadid stepped out in New York wearing a yellow racing jacket with the Yamaha logo, while Bieber sported a vintage red biking jacket paired with parachute pants.
 Kylie Jenner also endorsed the trend, wearing a vintage Thierry Mugler padded jacket with a denim mini skirt.
 Beyoncé also took on the style with her British Vogue spread, in which she posed on a motorcycle, wearing head-to-toe leather from Junya Watanabe and Commando.